 - 1864 Westward Ho!

-The right to play golf on the links is enshrined in the 16th century Burgh records of St Andrews (1552) and Elie (1589) and play is recorded at Musselburgh from 1672, but not with the precision needed to prove these activities were on today's course, though they almost certainly were.
-Therefore the courses at St Andrews, Musselburgh and Elie go back much further than the index dates suggest, and they can rightly claim to be the oldest golf courses still played.
-However, the records do not document the precise location with any degree of certainty until the date shown.
+The right to play golf on their links was enshrined in the 16th century Burgh records of St Andrews (1552) and, reputedly, at Elie (1589) and play is recorded at Musselburgh from 1672, but not with the precision needed to prove these activities were on today's course, though they almost certainly were.
+Therefore the courses at St Andrews, Musselburgh, Elie go back much further than the index dates suggest, and they can rightly claim to be the oldest golf courses still played.
+However, the records do not document the precise location with certainty until the date shown.

-There is a short-hole course at Bruntsfield Links in Edinburgh, but links golf is no longer played there.
+There is still a golf course at Bruntsfield Links (1695) in Edinburgh, though only the short-hole game is played there now.
 Recently it has become clear that parts of Fortrose golf course play over the area used by the Fortrose golfers at the end of the 18th century, which means the course is older than the club.

-The first mention of links golf is on Barry Links near Carnoustie, but the exact location is not speicified and may not be an area currently played.
-Although the first mention of a golf hole is ascribed to Aberdeen in 1625, the old Aberdeen Links (Queens Links and Broad Hill) , where the early golf play was located, are no longer played.
-Likewise at Perth, play on the North Inch was closer to the town and has since moved further north.
+The first mention of links golf is on Barry Links near Carnoustie, but the exact location is not specified and may not be an area currently played.
+The first mention of a golf hole is ascribed to Aberdeen, in 1625, on the old Aberdeen Links, which is Queens Links and Broad Hill.
+However, this area is no longer played.
+Likewise at Perth, early golf on the North Inch was closer to the town and has since moved further north.

 There are no longer any golf courses at all on Leith Links in Edinburgh, Sauchope in Crail, Glasgow Green in Glasgow, Burntisland Links at Burntisland, Ward Hill at Cruden Bay, West Links/Hedderwick Links at Dunbar nor the East Links at North Berwick.
-This is largely because they could not expand to 18 holes in the late 19th century when this became the standard for a golf course.
+This is because they could not expand to 18 holes in the late 19th century when this became the standard for a golf course.

-Only the Royal & Ancient and Earlsferry clubs were able to develop and play continuously over their original golfing grounds as the requirements of the game changed.
+Only the Royal & Ancient and Musselburgh clubs were able to develop and play continuously over their original golfing grounds.
 All the other clubs of the 18th century and all the other 18 oldest golf clubs had to relocate, if only a mile or two, to establish the courses that they play today.
-In the case of Kingsbarns and Scotscraig, they have returned to their original courses, having been unceremoniously turfed off the land by tenant farmers who ploughed the courses up, leading to the demise of both clubs for many years.
-In Montrose they play near the original links but not exactly where golf was first played.

-It may come as a surprise to some that there are courses outside Scotland in the oldest 18 extant courses.
-The reason being, as above, that these courses were started where there was enough room for expansion, unlike the early courses in Scotland.
-They do not reflect local interest in golf as much as the continuing Scottish influence on the development of the game, though at Pau and Westward Ho!, this was joined with prominent London golfers, whose support became a noticeable feature of the late 19th century.
-These factors also applied at Wimbledon Common founded in 1865, which is just outside this list, as are Haddington (1865) and Brook Common (1865).
+It may come as a surprise that there are courses outside Scotland among the oldest 18 extant courses.
+The reason is that these courses were located where there was enough room to expand to 18 holes.
+These courses were founded by visiting Scots and local interest in golf did not come until much later.
+This was also the case at at Wimbledon Common, founded in 1865, and therefore just outside this list, as are Haddington (1865) and Brook Common (1865).

 The Golfers Yearbook of 1866 lists 38 clubs playing 23 courses.
-(The average bogey for the course records is 5.21 per hole.)
-Of these 5 clubs and 8 courses are no more, which is quite a modest attrition rate, but includes many of the oldest courses.
+(The average' bogey' for the course records is 5.21 per hole.)
+Of these, five clubs and eight courses no longer exist, including many of the oldest courses.
 At the turn of the 20th century, the number of clubs and courses would rise rapidly.
 In 1888, the Golfing Annual lists 197 clubs playing about 126 courses, though some courses are not named.
-At least 15,000 golf club members can be identified, although some had multiple club memberships.
 By the end of the century this would be over 2,000 clubs, on over 1,000 courses.
-However, half of these courses would still be 9-hole courses.